LinkNacional/woo-better-shipping-calculator-for-brazil/README.txt

 - Hiding address fields.
 - Compatibility with Legacy and Blocks (Gutenberg) mode.

+> Additional Features:

+- Option to set a minimum cart value for free shipping.
+- Fully customizable through the plugin settings.

 Some of these features can be modified or disabled using hooks.
 More details in the [Frequently Asked Questions (FAQ)](https://wordpress.org/support/plugin/woo-better-shipping-calculator-for-brazil/).

 = Help and Support =